rehive/docs-portal/content/platform/usage/pagination.md

 }
 ```

 The default page size is 15 but can be changed by adding a `page_size` query parameter to the request URL.
+The max page size is 250.

 ### Cursor pagination